fluentassertions/fluentassertions/Documentation.md

 ## Timespans ##

-FA also support a few dedicated methods that apply to  TimeSpans directly:
+FA also support a few dedicated methods that apply to (nullable) TimeSpans directly:

 	var timespan = new Timespan(12, 59, 59);
 	timespan.Should().BePositive();